pmean/build-website/text/01/oddsratio.md

 > failure.

 > **One advantage of the odds ratio is that it is not dependent on
-> whether we focus on the event\'s occurrence or its failure to occur**.
+> whether we focus on the event's occurrence or its failure to occur**.
 > If the odds ratio for an event deviates substantially from 1.0, the
-> odds ratio for the event\'s failure to occur will also deviate
+> odds ratio for the event's failure to occur will also deviate
 > substantially from 1.0, though in the opposite direction.

 **Summary**